Sniperhid/sniperhid.github.io/content/posts/defence-pathfinding/index.md

 ![map](spawn-game-logic.jpg)

-The original version of the mission was made Arma 3's 2D mission editor which would allow assigning waypoints to game logics.
+The original version of the mission was made with Arma 3's 2D mission editor which would allow assigning waypoints to game logics.
 These were then copied to spawned groups, giving the mission maker plenty of control (via custom mission code).

 Unfortunately the 3D editor removed the ability to assign waypoints to game logics, and so a new approach was required for assigning waypoints.

 ## Calculating AI movement orders

 ### Simple movement
-An easy next step is to either simply have the AI moving directly from the spawnpoint to the defense position by creating a waypoint on the defence objective.
+An easy next step is to either simply have the AI move directly from the spawnpoint to the defense position by creating a waypoint on the defence objective.

 However this can lead to foolish choices such as walking across large open exposed areas where they can be easily picked off on their approach.

 ### Line of Sight Grid
 A simple idea when attacking is to get as close as possible without the enemy being able to see you.
-I decided to apply this principle into action.
-Something we can get a reasonable approximation for is the visibility of a position from another by doing some intersection testing, checking if either terrain or objects block the visibility from two positions.
+A simple method to produce a reasonable approximation for the visibility of a position from another is by doing some intersection testing.
+Fortunately Arma 3 comes with a few scripting commands for checking for intersection across a line (akin to ray-casting).
+We then simply check if either terrain or objects block the visibility from two positions.

 #TODO: Show line(?)